Serving all people by providing personalized health and wellness through exemplary care, education and research.

 There are four main types of treatment for cancer: surgery, radiation, chemotherapy, and biological therapy.
 Many times, people have to have more than one type of treatment to destroy the cancer.
 For example, someone may have surgery and then radiation to kill any leftover cancer cells that surgery did not remove.

-If you are curious about your loved one's treatment, you may want to ask if you can go with them to a clinic visit or any of the other appointments they may have.
+If you are curious about your loved one's treatment, you may want to ask if you can go with him or her to a clinic visit or any of the other appointments he or she may have.
 Your loved one may not want you to come, or he or she may be happy that you're interested.
 Or it may not be possible if the clinic or hospital has special rules about visitors.
-But, if you go, it will also give you a chance to meet your loved one's doctors and nurses and ask them questions.
+But, if you go, it will also give you a chance to meet your loved one's healthcare providers and ask them questions.

 Chemotherapy.
 Your loved one may get strong, cancer-fighting medicine, called chemotherapy, which can destroy cancer cells.
 Sometimes your loved one takes a pill.
 Other times, your loved one has to have a shot or get medicine through an IV.
 (An IV is a special tube that can go in the arm, chest, or another part of the body.)
 Depending on the type of chemotherapy, your loved one may have to go to the hospital or clinic to get it.